 Warrior Fitness Center offers a state of the art weight room, cardiovascular exercise equipment, universal equipment, saunas, racquetball courts, two basketball courts, a climbing wall and an indoor running and walking track.
 Located directly to the east of the Warrior are three softball fields and the Youth Program fields are across the street to the south.

-Hess Fitness Center was recently renovated and houses an indoor pool, basketball/volleyball court, racquetball courts, a family fitness area, martial art room and an indoor tennis court.
-The center also has a wide range of cardiovascular and exercise equipment along with an indoor pool.
-For information on the indoor pool click HERE.
+Hess Fitness Center houses an basketball court, 2 racquetball courts, walleyball court and a family fitness area (all kids need to be supervised with a parent present).
+The center also has a wide range of cardiovascular and exercise equipment.
 The Hess Fitness Center is also your after hours access.
 Sign up for this is at the Hess Fitness Center during duty hours.
 After hours access is ONLY open to active duty military members.

-The Bubble is a special area.
-It has an indoor track, tennis court and various fitness equipment.
+The Functional Fitness Area is a special area.
+It has Alpha Warrior Battle Rig and various fitness equipment.
+Only open during normal business hours.

 The climbing wall is a 43 foot Entre-Prises artificial climbing structure equipped with 5 top-ropes and capable of accommodating lead climbing.
 It is located inside the Warrior Fitness Center.
 The wall is managed by a dedicated band of volunteers who have developed procedures to ensure the wall is maintained and managed, reducing risk and ensure that this amazing free resource is available to all who are interested in the sport of climbing.
 Without this team of volunteers there would be no route setting, maintenance, or instructional courses.